dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 In contrast to tracking queries, no-tracking queries do not perform identity resolution.
 This means that no-tracking queries can return duplicates just like in the JSON serialization case described earlier.
 This is usually not an issue if the query results are going to be serialized and sent to the client.

 > [!TIP]
-> Do not routinely perform a no-tracking query and then attach the returned entities to the context.
+> Do not routinely perform a no-tracking query and then attach the returned entities to the same context.
 This will be both slower and harder to get right than using a tracking query.

 No-tracking queries do not perform identity resolution because doing so impacts the performance of streaming a large number of entities from a query.
 This is because identity resolution requires keeping track of each instance returned so that it can be used instead of later creating a duplicate.

 Starting with EF Core 5.0, no-tracking queries can be forced to perform identity resolution by using <xref:Microsoft.EntityFrameworkCore.EntityFrameworkQueryableExtensions.AsNoTrackingWithIdentityResolution%60%601(System.Linq.IQueryable{%60%600})>.
-The query will then keep track of returned instances (without tracking them in the normal way) and ensure no duplicates are created.
+The query will then keep track of returned instances (without tracking them in the normal way) and ensure no duplicates are created in the query results.

 ## Overriding object equality